-For more information about the Build Actions options, see the online help system.
+For more information about the Build Actions options, see Build actions options, page 225.

 Using pre-build actions for time stamping

 You can use pre-build actions to embed a time stamp for the build in the resulting binary file.
 Follow these steps: